-Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence Committee providing assurance to TB Assurance rating Quality Accreditation and assurance programme which includes weekly and monthly audits which include feedback on patient experience from patients in the clinical areas.
+Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence Committee providing assurance to TB Assurance rating Quality Accreditation and assurance programme which includes weekly and monthly audits which include feedback on patient experience from patients in the clinical areas.
 (PEG) Further development of alignment of findings in audit data to patient experience surveys overarching plan and other sources of patient experience information.
 Head of pt experience can access the audit date.
 Deep dives into areas of concern as identified in quality metrics dashboard meetings Update reports to PEG and QGC as required.
-Weekly and monthly audits continue to take place including during times of extremis. upwardly to QGC There are no assurance gaps identified.
+Weekly and monthly audits continue to take place including during times of extremis.
+Reports to PEG and upwardly to QGC There are no assurance gaps identified.
 Not applicable.
-1b Improve patient experience Director of Nursing Failure to provide a caring, compassionate service to patients and their families Failure to provide a suitable quality of hospital environment CQC Caring Communication and engagement approaches to broaden and maximise involvement with patients and carers Expert by Experience Groups are well embedded (one of which relates to discharge) Patient Panel has agenda and representatives that attend Patient Experience group to feedback and ensure continuity of messaging.
+16 Improve patient experience Director of Nursing Failure to provide a caring, compassionate service to patients and their families Failure to provide a suitable quality of hospital environment CQC Caring Communication and engagement approaches to broaden and maximise involvement with patients and carers Expert by Experience Groups are well embedded (one of which relates to discharge) Patient Panel has agenda and representatives that attend Patient Experience group to feedback and ensure continuity of messaging.
 Sensory Loss group upwardly reports to Patient Panel.
 Communications task and finish group in place (PEG) Reaching out project (Hard to Reach groups) still in development.
-Diversity of current patient representatives and panel members is narrow;.C Contact still to be made with some community groups.
-Recruitment for new panel members continues.
-You Care - We Care to Call (YCWCC) Campaign being used in several wards to test out a variety of ways to improve communication with families / loved ones of in- patients.
-Communication engagement group set up as a subgroup of Patient Experience Group to look at a range of communication issues affecting patient experience.
-Upward reports and minutes to the Patient Experience Group Diversity of the patients engaging and involving themselves limited meaning that is is not represenative of the local population.
+Diversity of current patient representatives and panel members is narrow; C Contact still to be made with some community groups.
+Upward reports and minutes to the Patient Experience Group themselves limited meaning that is is not represenative of the local population.
 Partnership working established with Healthwatch to reach out to Eastern European community.
 Early attempts to reach local groups have not been successful and consideration now to work alongside existing agencies such as healthwatch to hear the voices of this community.
 Staff BAME network approached for community links and contacts.
 Breast mastalgia group has completed its co-design but will meet again in the future as part of service evaluation.
 Dementia Carers Expert Reference Group ran for 4 months but membership dropped.
 Now being redesigned to be a Care Partners Expert Reference group.
 Advert out for members.
 New expert reference groups established for Improvement Academy and Digital Transformation.
 Cancer Expert reference group continues to meet quarterly, hosted by ULHT and reporting to Lincolnshire Cancer Board.
-Quality Governance Committee Green
+Green